MarcialRosales/concourse-workshop/basicPipeline.md

 1. Go to https://my.slack.com/services/new/incoming-webhook/
 2. Select your private channel
-3. Slack produces a webhook url usually in the form: https://hooks.slack.com/services/XXXX
+3. Slack produces a webhook url usually in the form: https://hooks.slack.com/services/XXXX.
+Copy the url provided by Slack.
 4. Modify the pipeline we have been working on and add these lines at the beginning.
 We are telling Concourse that we want to declare a new resource type.
 To do so, we give it a name and the docker image that implements it.

   ```YAML